nlaha/godot-midi/README.md

 ## Installation

-1. Download the latest release over at https://github.com/nlaha/godot-midi-4.0/releases

-2. Extract it to your `res://` folder such that both addons and bin are in the root of your project
+1. Clone the repository with `git clone --recursive https://github.com/nlaha/godot-midi.git`

+2. Make sure you have SCons installed and run `scons target=template_debug` or `scons target=template_release` in the root directory

+3. Copy the `game/addons/godot_midi` folder to your project's addons folder

-3. Enable the plugin in the godot project settings menu
+4. Enable the plugin in the Godot project settings menu

 ## Usage